hello/heap_6/README.md

 heap_6
 ======

-An extension of heap_5.c which allows for heap visualization (helps determine if it's fragementing) and efficient reallocation.
+An extension of heap_5.c which allows for heap visualization (helps determine if it's fragementing), efficient reallocation, and overrun sentinels

 Requirements
 ============